 7) You’re in!
 All you need to do is tap Next and you will be brought to the MVLC Overdrive Catalog.
 That’s where you can search for eBooks, eAudiobooks, and eMagazines.
 If you need help doing that, continue to to the next tab at the top of this page.

-Here we see Library.
-It looks just like the Overdrive Website if you used it a PC.
+Here we see Search.
 It’s where you can search for books/magazines to read or listen to.
-All you have to do is tap where it says ‘Search for a Book’ and put in part or all of a title or author and it will give you a page of results.
+All you have to do is use your device’s keyboard to enter a search term and it will give you a page of results.

 If you see a couple of cute little ear bud looking things then it is an eAudiobook (like King Henry IV in the screenshot).
-If it has nothing under it then it is an eBook or eMagazine (like Much Ado About Nothing in the screenshot).
+If it has nothing under it then it is an eBook or eMagazine.

 There are also two statuses that the books can have.
-It can be available, in which case there is a ‘Borrow’ button next to it, or unavailable, in which case it has a ‘Place Hold’ button.
+It can be available, in which case there is the text ‘Borrow’ next to it, or unavailable, in which case it has text that says ‘Place Hold’.

 Once you know what you want to read or listen to, tap on its cover.
 That will bring up a screen that has a big Borrow button on it.
 Tap on that.